-Through personal experience and from talking to clients, I’ve developed some top strategies to help you recover and get back on track.
+Through personal experience and from talking to clients, I’ve developed some top strategies to help you recover and get back on track, pronto.

 How to recover from bingeing

 A binge doesn’t mean you should now restrict.
 This perpetuates the cycle and almost guarantees another binge.
-You have to give yourself PERMISSION to eat your favorite foods, with joy.
-Incorporate healthy foods – you’ll quickly learn to enjoy them because they nourish and protect your body.
+You have to give yourself PERMISSION to eat your favourite foods, with joy.
+Incorporate healthy foods—you’ll quickly learn to enjoy them because they nourish and protect your body.
 Your body deserves this respect.
-Become a conscious eater – eat what you wish, but remember moderation.
+Become a conscious eater —eat what you wish, but remember moderation.

 Clients often tell me they fear there is not enough food at meals.
-Perhaps as a child their mom didn’t cook enough at dinner time, or because they deprived themselves for so long they fear food is scarce.
-Remember you can always have more another time – you can!
-See, dieters tell themselves they can’t have it later – because “starting tomorrow I am going to be good – I am not going to touch one unhealthy thing.”
+Perhaps as a child, their mum didn’t cook enough at dinner time, or because they deprived themselves for so long they fear food is scarce.
+Remember you can always have more another time.
+See, dieters tell themselves they can’t have it later, because “starting tomorrow I am going to be good.
+I am not going to touch one unhealthy thing.”
 The pressure that comes with that statement eventually leads to a binge.

-Let go of what you ate yesterday or last weekend – today is another day and your body can handle an imperfect day!
-Trust your body will break the food down, and then get back onto your journey of healing
+Let go of what you ate yesterday or last weekend.
+Today is another day and your body can handle an imperfect day!
+Trust your body will break the food down, and then get back on your journey of healing.

 Granted, all of these tips take practice.
-Just as the outlet of bingeing becomes habit, so too does the act of doing something else in response.
+Just as the outlet of bingeing becomes a habit, so too does the act of doing something else in response.
 It will take time.
-But know that each time you utilize one of these tools instead of a trip to the kitchen to soothe yourself, the closer you are to being binge-free.
-And you really can get there!
+But know that each time you utilise one of these tools instead of a trip to the kitchen to soothe yourself, the closer you are to being binge-free.
+And, you really can get there!